 And of course, no article discussing the benefits of professional website design would be complete without mentioning the SEO elements.

 Nowadays, everyone knows that search engines love unique content.
 But not everyone knows that this extends to your website’s design too.

 So what are the most important SEO elements to have?

-So, it’s not hard to see why Google may not even rank your website at all on mobile devices if your site isn’t mobile friendly.
+So, it’s not hard to see why Google may not even rank your website at all on mobile devices if your site isn’t mobile-friendly.

-- Updated website: search engines crawl your web pages.
-This means that they use various methods to provide up to date information to users.
+Search engines crawl your web pages.
+This means that they use various methods to provide up-to-date information to users.

-The Disadvantages of Poor Website Design
+The Disadvantages Of Poor Website Design

 Now, the disadvantages of poor website design are much worse than the extra costs of professional website design.
-This is because a poor website design will cost you customers.

 Just wrap your mind around these statistics:

-- Most consumers expect a website to load in 2 seconds or less – according to Kissmetrics, 79% of shoppers report that they won’t return to buy from a slow website again.
+- According to Kissmetrics, 79% of shoppers report that they won’t return to buy from a slow website again.

 - 75% of consumers judge a business’ credibility just based on their website design.